 Here is a perfectly simple and easy woodworking project you can make in less time than it takes to make a cup of coffee.

 A great project for someone who is new to woodworking looking to practice their skills but still wants to make something interesting and useful.

 To make this display easel, you will have to buy a 1.8m length of 19mm square project timber.
 In feet and inches, that translates into a piece of one inch timber 6 feet long.

 You will also need a length of 9mm dowel (about 250mm or 10 inches) and a length of braided cord or very thin rope.

 You will also need a few very small very thin nails no longer than 30mm or 1 ¼ inches, sometimes called brads.

-Just in case you are wondering, I made mine from the spokes of a wooden outdoor umbrella that was caught by a gust of wind and smashed onto the roof of the house.
+Just in case you are wondering, I made mine from a recycled wooden outdoor umbrella.
+It was caught by a gust of wind and smashed onto the roof of the house.

 This project can be made with very basic tools:

 I find a combination square an essential marking out and measuring tool.
 It also functions very well as something that woodworkers call a story stick.
 By setting the ruler at the required length, I can transfer the measurement to all the pieces.

 There are four sheets included.
 Sheet 1 shows the front and side view.
 Sheet 2 shows the component parts with dimensions.